CTCycle/XREPORT-radiological-reports-generator/README.md

 **Model inference:** use the pretrained transformer decoder from a model checkpoint to generate radiological reports from input images.
 Reports can be generated using various auto-regressive strategies, including greedy search and beam search.

-**Setup and Maintenance:** you can run *setup/setup_and_maintenance.bat* to start the external tools for maintenance with the following options:
+**Setup and Maintenance:** you can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options:

 - **Run installation:** run the application installer for Windows
 - **Enable root path imports:** refresh root path imports if the main folder has been moved or renamed